Naval Medical Center San Diego Psychology Internship

-Our outpatient mental health clinic provides assessment and treatment services to active duty members, their dependents, and military retirees.
+Our outpatient mental health clinic provides assessment and treatment services for active-duty members, their dependents, and military retirees.

-Typically, interns provide assessment, individual psychotherapy, and group psychotherapy.
-Patients are primarily active duty military members, although interns also have the opportunity to work with military spouses and retirees.
+Typically, interns provide assessment and individual psychotherapy.
+Patients are primarily active-duty military members, although interns also have the opportunity to work with military spouses and retirees.
 This rotation includes a focused "mini-rotation" in psychological testing, with intense exposure to assessment and psychometric interpretation.
 Although psychometric testing is a vital part of all four rotations, instruction and training on the administration and interpretation of psychological tests is concentrated in this mini-rotation.

 Health Psychology Rotation

 During this rotation, interns respond to health psychology consults from other inpatient and outpatient services, including cardiology, neurology, oncology, and the pain clinic, among others.
-Some of the more common issues addressed are sleep disorders, chronic pain, poor adherence to prescribed medical regimens, and anxiety disorders co-occurring with physical illnesses and injuries.
+Some of the more common issues addressed in this rotation are sleep disorders, chronic pain, poor adherence to prescribed medical regimens, functional neurological symptom disorder, and anxiety disorders co-occurring with physical illnesses and injuries.
 Interns treat these problems with behavioral and health psychology interventions such as mindfulness, biofeedback, stress-management techniques, and cognitive behavioral strategies.

 Operational Mental Health Clinics

-During this rotation, interns work off-site with active duty Navy and Marine Corps personnel who are stationed on ships or at nearby Navy and Marine Corps bases.
-Interns typically spend 10 weeks each in the Fleet Mental Health Clinic at Naval Station San Diego and in the Mental Health Clinic for San Diego’s Marine Corps Recruit Depot.
-In these settings, interns are able to experience the working life of Navy Psychologists, who often work outside the traditional hospital setting.
+During these rotations, interns work off-site with active-duty Navy and Marine Corps personnel who are stationed on ships or at nearby Navy and Marine Corps bases.
+Interns typically work in the Mental Health Operational Outreach Division (i.e., the MOOD Clinic) at Naval Station San Diego, and in the Mental Health Clinic for San Diego’s Marine Corps Recruit Depot.
+In these settings, interns are able to experience the professional life of Navy Psychologists, who often work outside the traditional hospital setting.

-At Naval Station San Diego, interns help active duty members with issues ranging from adjustment disorders to active psychosis.
-At the Marine Corps Recruit Depot San Diego, interns provide services to both Marine Corps recruits and Recruit Depot staff Marines, with problems ranging from mild depression to first break schizophrenia.
+At Naval Station San Diego, interns help active-duty members with issues ranging from adjustment disorders to active psychosis, and hone their skills in rapid assessment.
+At the Marine Corps Recruit Depot San Diego, interns provide services to Marine Corps recruits, Marine Corps Drill Instructors, and other Marines who work on the base.
+Problems range from mild depression to first break schizophrenia.

 Through this rotation, interns gain experience with the unique demands of working on an inpatient mental health treatment unit.
 Interns work daily with psychiatrists, social workers, psychologists, and hospital corps staff, gaining competence with the admission, diagnosis, treatment, and disposition of patients with mental health disorders of a severity that requires hospitalization.
 Interns also “take call” one day every other weekend, giving them the opportunity to respond to psychiatric emergencies in the Emergency Medical Department, on the inpatient psychiatric wards, or elsewhere in the hospital.

-While on this rotation interns spend two weeks on the Emergency Psychiatry/Consultation Liaison Service, responding to crisis-oriented consults as part of a multi-disciplinary team of physicians, psychiatrists, social workers, and other mental-health professionals.
-During these emergency consults, interns learn how to work quickly with emergent issues, and combine data from numerous sources into a well-developed picture of a client’s current functioning.
+While on this rotation interns spend time on the Emergency Psychiatry Consultation/Liaison Service, responding to crisis-oriented consults as part of a multi-disciplinary team of physicians, psychiatrists, social workers, and other mental health professionals.
+During these emergency consults, interns learn how to work quickly with emergent issues and how to combine data from numerous sources into a well-developed picture of a client’s current functioning.

 Trans-Rotational Clinical Experiences